You have arrived on time.

 When your destination is outside the European Union:

 Exception.
-If you are denied boarding because of traveling with invalid travel documents or without a valid visa or visas you will not be eligible for flight compensation.
+If you are denied boarding because of traveling with invalid travel documents (see our international travel document checklist) or without a valid visa or visas you will not be eligible for flight compensation.

 Speaking of the factors we can control, to achieve the best and fastest results at Refundor we use computer system that allows us to automate one big part of the process.
 Meaning that your claim can be sent to the airline much faster than if the whole process would be done by a human.